 - Graduate: Independent studies have numbers in the 290 and 590 series.

 If you must complete a home university thesis or research project while at UC, request enrollment in independent studies to earn unit credit for your work.
 You and the instructor determine the course structure.
 You must make your own independent studies arrangements with the instructor.
 Most students find it easier to coordinate an independent studies project for their second or third term.

 UCEAP cannot guarantee the availability of an independent study.
 Instructors are not required to enroll you in independent studies.
-Request this option only if work cannot be covered through regular course enrollment and you intend to approach the project or research seriously.
+Request this option only if work cannot be covered through regular course enrollment.

 Helpful Enrollment Information